 On the other hand, looser springs increase the range of motion and make your ride more realistic.
 Their disadvantage is they are less stable.

-You can adjust the rocking motion on rocker plates that use inflatable balls as a suspension mechanism.
-Simply inflate it to lower or higher pressure.
+You can adjust the rocking motion on rocker plates that use inflatable balls as suspension mechanisms.
+Simply inflate the ball to lower or higher pressure.

 Fore and Aft Movement